 The tumultuous last year has entirely changed our perspective towards education.
 Whiteboards are replaced by screens, catching up with friends at lunch hour by social distancing & safety masks, and outdoor playtime in the Sun with other kids by indoor quarrels with siblings for the X-box controller.

 As the world fights back this unprecedented pandemic and figures its way forward, shutting of physical schools has worried parents exploring other options of education.
 Scoring high on safety and affordability, Homeschooling has emerged as a top choice for many American families.
 The U.S. Census Bureau's Household Pulse Survey says that the number of families in the country opting for Homeschooling at the start of the 2020-2021 school year has more than doubled compared to the previous year.

 However, many American parents are still in the dark about Homeschooling and have a ton of doubts.
-The experts at Cuemath, a Google for Education partner and the world's leading online Math and Coding platform, answer their most frequently asked questions.
+The experts at Cuemath, a Google for Education partner and the world's leading online Math platform, answer their most frequently asked questions.

 What is Homeschooling?